Zachary-MacArthur/Zachary-MacArthur/README.md

 ## Zachary MacArthur
 Zachary MacArthur (b.
 1992 Vancouver, British Columbia) lives and works in Montréal, Quebec.
-He is a Full Stack Software Developer with an interest in Web3, Open Source, and Self-Hosting.
+He is a Full Stack Software Developer with an interest in Web3, AI, Open Source, and Self-Hosting.
 ##
 * 🌱   Currently learning: Linux, Rust, GoLang, Math & Philosophy.
 * 📚   Reading: Pure War by Paul Virilio, The Urth of the New Sun by Gene Wolfe, Hypersea by Mark McMenamin.